Magnificent Mile: More Trouble For Area That Was Once A Crown Jewel Of American Retail

 But it’s not just continued issues on and around the Mag Mile causing concern.
 At least three 7-Elevens were hit during the Monday morning commute, by crews of armed robbers downtown.

+Karr agreed.READ MORE: Florida, Hawaii, D.C.
+Removed From Chicago Travel Advisory; List Includes 45 States, 2 Territories

 “I think we have to look at prosecution,” he said.
 “Clearly there’s a feeling running through the criminal elements that there are no consequences here.
-We have to look at all the players in this drama to get Chicago to what it once was.”
+We have to look to the courts, and I think we have to just look to all the players in this drama to get Chicago to what it once was.”

 Hopkins said Chicago police are trying to take a proactive approach by acting on information from sources.